About Me

 ARTIST’S STATEMENT

 I was first drawn to book arts while working at the Oregon College of Art and Craft.
-My career trajectory had led me from work as a commercial artist to being an accountant: a more stable, but significantly less creative field.
-Joining Oregon College of Art and Craft was a way to surround myself with art in the day-to-day of my job.
-I had never really considered book arts but wandering through the gallery on lunch breaks got me curious.
-I took a class and was quickly hooked.
-The experience was the rebirth of my artistic practice and the beginning of an everlasting journey towards confidence in my own work and self-expression.
+My career had shifted from being a commercial artist to working as an accountant—a more stable but significantly less creative path.
+Joining OCAC allowed me to stay close to the creative world, even in a supporting role.
+I hadn’t previously considered book arts, but wandering through the campus gallery during lunch breaks piqued my curiosity.
+I eventually took a class—and was instantly entranced.
+That experience marked the rebirth of my artistic practice and the beginning of a lasting journey toward creative confidence and self-expression.

-I love experimental forms of photography including eco-printing and cyanotype.
-I also like to experiment with different binding types.
-I have also developed some interesting motifs such as using an old IBM typewriter for text.
-I have occasionally worked with poets, as well as using my own erasure poetry and other nontraditional poetry forms.
+I’m especially drawn to experimental forms of photography, including eco-printing and cyanotype.
+I also enjoy exploring different binding techniques and have developed distinct motifs, such as incorporating text typed on an old IBM typewriter.
+My practice occasionally includes collaborations with poets, as well as my own erasure poetry and other unconventional poetic forms.